Yayoi Kusama museum to open in Tokyo

 The news was first reported by Japanese culture website Spoon and Tamago on Thursday, and this was confirmed by the David Zwirner Gallery, which represents the 88-year-old artist.

-Ms Kusama's works - famed for the polka dots and nets, pumpkins, and infinity mirror rooms - are currently displayed at National Gallery Singapore (NGS).
+Ms Kusama's works - famed for the polka dots and nets, pumpkins, and infinity mirror rooms - are currently on display at National Gallery Singapore.

 According to the New York Times, the Tokyo museum will be directed by Tensei Tatebata, the president of Tama Art University and director of the Saitama Museum of Modern Art.

-"The space will be dedicated to Ms. Kusama’s own work, with two changing exhibitions each year, as well as one floor housing her popular 'infinity rooms' and other installations," the Times added.
+"The space will be dedicated to Ms Kusama’s own work, with two changing exhibitions each year, as well as one floor housing her popular 'infinity rooms' and other installations," the Times said.